adityjoshi/back-go/README.md

-A reimplementation of hostel system in Golang
+A re-implementation of hostel system in Golang